TeamEXR/shutan-dev-wiki/Chapter 2.1.md

 In a number system like this we assign 10 digits (0 1 2 3 4 5 6 7 8 9) specific values, then use powers of 10 to help us assign values bigger than 9 to numbers.
 This encoding of values to numbers is called **The Base-N Positional System**.
 Since we use everyday numbers based on powers of 10 the specific encoding for them is called **The Base-10 Positional System**, also known as the **Decimal System**.

-The Important point to understand here is that we don't have to use 0 1 2 3 4 5 6 7 8 9 as our symbols, that's a pretty arbitrary rule that every human accepted because they could neatly count on their 10 finger hands.
+The Important point here is that we don't have to use 0 1 2 3 4 5 6 7 8 9 as our symbols, that's a pretty arbitrary rule that was widely accepted because we can count from 1 to 10 with our fingers.

-For example, earlier we agreed to design our electronic calculators to only use 0s and 1s, so they are the only digits we can work with.
+For example, electronic calculators are designed to treat lack of electricity as 0 and high enough voltage as 1.
 To represent any higher values with those digits we'd need to put them together, using powers of 2 to assign value to each digit.
 This results in a **Base-2 Positional System**, also known as the **Binary system**.

 Here are the same examples from above, represented in binary: